 He was appointed Chair of National Museums Liverpool early in 2017 and Chair of Natural Resources, Wales from November 2018.
 He is a Trustee at North Wales Heritage Trust.

-John Sullivan, Deputy Chair and Chair of Workforce Assurance Committee management leaders in various industries.
+John Sullivan, Deputy Chair and Chair of Workforce Assurance Committee

 John was appointed as a non-executive director in July 2015.